Device Licenses

 Insufficient Licenses

-New devices automatically discovered by Netreo's subnet scanner will be processed, but will fail to be added.
-These devices will be listed in the Candidates table on the Failed tab of Device Management.
+• Automatic Discovery - Newly discovered devices will be processed, but will not be added.
+These devices will be listed on the Failed tab of Device Management.
+Auto discovery includes the following sources:

 In any of the above cases, you will have to either reduce the number of managed devices consuming licenses (by disabling or deleting devices) or purchase more device licenses.